zhan-huang/text-annotator/README.md

 # text-annotator
-A JavaScript library for annotating plain text in the HTML The annotation process is:
+A JavaScript library for annotating plain text in the HTML<br />
+The annotation process is:
 1. **Search**: Search for a piece of plain text in the HTML; if finding it, store its location identified by an index and then return the index for later annotation
 2. **Annotate**: Annotate the found text given its index